 We often think of rewards in monetary terms, but workplace rewards can involve anything that makes the day-to-day flow of work more satisfying.
-This could certainly be financial rewards (high pay, good benefits), but can also be social rewards (recognition from those around you) and intrinsic rewards (the feeling that you're doing a good job).
+This can certainly be financial rewards (high pay, good benefits), but also social rewards (recognition from those around you) and intrinsic rewards (the feeling that you're doing a good job).

-If you're lacking in any of these three areas, generally, you're more likely to feel dissatisfied with your work and may be more susceptible to burnout.
+If you're lacking in any of these three areas, generally you're more likely to feel dissatisfied with your work and may be more susceptible to burnout.
 Evidence suggests that burnout is more likely when your rewards do not match your expectations.

-Reassuringly, most managers in healthcare seem to do a good job in certain areas: more than 40% of respondents say that their line manager/partner understands the value of celebrating success.
+Reassuringly, most managers in healthcare seem to do a good job in certain areas: over 40% of respondents say that their line manager/partner understands the value of celebrating success, and 63% feel appreciated for the work that they do.

-However, for many doctors the job doesn't match with the dynamic and exciting work life that they had expected.

-56% of responding doctors feel often or always like they are on a treadmill.
+However, for many doctors the job doesn't match with the dynamic and exciting work life that they had expected:43% of responding doctors feel often or always like they are on a treadmill while over 25% of respondents feel often or always disillusioned in their work.